 4. Hooray for Amanda & Her Alligator! by Mo Willems

 Amanda’s alligator is stuffed and they have a very sweet friendship full of surprises.
 Amanda reads to her alligator and he surprises her by sometimes eating her books.
-But there are more surprises and it turns out that reading will ensure alligator will never be bored again.
+But there are more surprises and it turns out that reading will ensure her alligator will never be bored again.

 If anyone can convince you to befriend an alligator, it would be Amanda in this book!
-Even if alligator is stuffed! [easy chapter book, ages 4 and up]
+Even if the alligator is stuffed! [easy chapter book, ages 4 and up]

 3. An Extraordinary Egg by Leo Lionni

 Do crocodile eggs get mixed up frequently?
-They seem to in children’s books!
+They seem to be in children’s books!
 Lionni’s tale features three frogs on Pebble Island who discover an egg and decide it must be a chicken egg even though they’ve never seen one.
 When the egg hatches and a long green thing emerges, they naturally call it a chicken.
 Mistaken identity has never been so funny! [picture book, ages 3 and up]

 2. Open Very Carefully: A Book with Bite by Nick Bromley

-This clever picture book features a crocodile who has fallen into this book and is eating his favorites letters “O’s” and “S’s”.
+This clever picture book features a crocodile who has fallen into this book and is eating his favorite letters “O’s” and “S’s”.
 The poor croc is just trying to get out the book and the ugly duckling isn’t helping! [picture book, ages 3 and up]

 1. The Fantastic Mr. Wani by Kanako Usui

 Mr. Wani the crocodile is a kind of Mr. Magoo in this charming picture book.
-As he rushes about to make party, he causes all kinds of havoc.
+As he rushes about to make the party, he causes all kinds of havoc.
 The mice come up with a good idea of using balloons to speed up his travel but that doesn’t seem to work out.
 He helps the penguins out after accidentally destroying their sled by becoming their sled, but it’s a pretty tough landing.
 This silly and fun picture book gets my vote because the crocodile is not subjected to stereotyping.
 He’s just a goof trying his best not to be tardy for the party! [picture book, ages 2 and up]

-Here’s a few more alligator and crocodile books for kids.
+Here are a few more alligator and crocodile books for kids.
 What did I leave out?
 Please add your suggestion!